theguardians0987/Twitter-Video-Download-Bot/readme.md

 ✅ No ads or pop-ups: Say goodbye to annoying ads and pop-ups that plague most video downloader websites.

 ✅ Safe and secure: Our bot is completely safe and secure to use, so you don't have to worry about viruses or malware.

+## FOR DEVELOPERS

+### **Required Credentials**:
+- BOT API TOKEN from telegram bot father
+- BEARER TOKEN from twitter api

+### **How to deploy ?**

+Make local server or any online server to get the bot hosted

+1. Ensure you have `python3` installed

+2. Clone this repository to your machine

+3. Create a virtual python environment by `python3 -m venv env` and activate it

+4. Install the required libraries by `pip install -r requirements.txt`

+5. Go to @BotFather in telegram, create a new bot and get the bot token

+6. Go to twitter developer portal, create new app and get the bearer token from the app

+7. Create new file ".env" and enter those credentials as **BEARER_TOKEN=123sample** and **BOT_TOKEN=123sample**

+8. Run `python3 bot.py`